Shea Hicks-Whitfield Opens Up About Her Love for Detroit and Her Role on HGTV's 'Bargain Block'

-HGTV: On the new show “Bargain Block”, you work alongside Keith, a contractor and Evan, a designer.
+HGTV: On Bargain Block, you work alongside Keith, a contractor, and Evan, a designer.
 How do all three of your personalities play off each other?

-Hicks-Whitfield: Keith is excellent when it comes to the vision of the design.
+Shea: Keith is excellent when it comes to the vision of the design.
 And then, with Evan, he’s brilliant with carpentry and building.
 I've been an agent since 2004, and I'm really good when it comes to pricing.
 Because I was born and raised and now live in Detroit, I know the neighborhoods.

-So typically Keith and Evan will buy anywhere from three to six homes sprinkled throughout the block or within a two block radius, and then they typically focus on two homes at a time.
-A lot of times I'll help them find homes that are not in too bad of condition which helps with the cost and the turnaround time.
+Shea: So typically Keith and Evan will buy anywhere from three to six homes sprinkled throughout the block or within a two block radius, and then they typically focus on two homes at a time.
+A lot of times I'll help them find homes that are not in too bad of condition, which helps with the cost and the turnaround time.

-How much advice do you give to Keith and Evan?
+HGTV: How much advice do you give to Keith and Evan?
 In terms of what's going to sell, do they listen or do they sometimes do their own thing and go against your advice?

-When people see a show like this and they want to buy a block of homes especially in a historic city like Detroit, is there a way to protect the longtime residents who live there to make sure that they don't get displaced?
+HGTV: When people see a show like this and they want to buy a block of homes especially in a historic city like Detroit, is there a way to protect the longtime residents who live there to make sure that they don't get displaced?

-What do you want people to know about Detroit?
+HGTV: What do you want people to know about Detroit?

 Shea: I want people to know that there is good in Detroit: revitalization is happening throughout the city and neighborhoods, and Detroit is a beautiful city.
 This show highlights good things are happening here.